cowardrecords/cowardrecords.github.io/about.md

 		    <br>

 			 <p class="text-justify">
-			records and publications in limited edition, experimental formats and much more.
+			Records and publications in limited edition, experimental formats and much more.
 			</p>
 			<p class="text-justify">
 			every product, both in paper form and in musical form, is completely DIY.